What Is the ITA Scholarship

 ITA Scholarships include tuition, fees (computer lab, library, etc.), books, medical insurance, and a stipend for personal expenses and transportation.
 For students from rural areas (75 percent), the scholarship also includes room and board.

-For more information on how you can support the ITA Scholarship Program, please contact George Willock at email@example.com.
+For more information on how you can support the ITA Scholarship Program, please contact Nina Rasch at firstname.lastname@example.org.